Mega Man X8

 - Blackout Basement: Dark Mantis's military base, since it's technically a stealth mission.

-- Bonus Feature Failure: The Navigators, Alia, Layer, and Palette, are unlockable as playable characters.
-They are basically feminine clones of X, Zero, and Axl respectively; however due to Gameplay and Story Integration, Alia cannot get X's capsule upgrades, Palette cannot copy enemies, and Layer gets a nice aversion by only being unable to use the Zero Armor.
-You also have to purchase all of X's, Zero's, and Axl's upgrades again as Alia, Layer, Palette since their upgrades don't carry over to the Navigators.
+- Bonus Feature Failure: The Navigators, Alia, Layer, and Pallette, are unlockable as playable characters.
+They are basically feminine clones of X, Zero, and Axl respectively; however, due to Gameplay and Story Integration, Alia cannot get X's capsule upgrades, Pallette cannot copy enemies, and Layer gets a nice aversion by only being unable to use Zero's black armor.
+You also have to purchase all of X's, Zero's, and Axl's upgrades again as Alia, Layer, and Pallette, since their upgrades don't carry over to the Navigators.
 Additionally, using even one of them when running a stage will forbid you from choosing a Navigator for that stage.
 Level Grinding the Navigators at least gives you something to do on your New Game+, and unlocking one of them changes, of all things, the Capcom logo screen, which is pretty neat.

 - Boss Rush: In the second to last stage of the game, as you might have expected from a Mega Man X game.
 The Intermission of Optic Sunflower's stage, on the other hand, features an optional boss rush where you must defeat the Mavericks under a time limit.

-- Bottomless Magazines: The biggest change to Axl is that his weapons have infinite ammo and he can fire them rapid fire at any angle.
+- Bottomless Magazines: The biggest change to Axl is that his weapons have infinite ammo and he can rapid-fire them at any angle.

 - Continuity Nod: When Optic Sunflower activates his Kill Sat as a desperation attack, images of the Final Weapon flash across the screen before it fires.

-- Desperation Attack: All Mavericks turn invincible and unleash overdrive attacks when they reach 25% health.
+- Desperation Attack: All Mavericks turn invincible and unleash overdrive attacks when they reach 25% (Normal) or 50% (Hard) health.

 - Difficulty Levels: Easy, Normal, and Hard.